 Hello, I’m Dave.

 A few of my recent projects are below.
-If you’d like to know more about them or other stuff I've worked on, hit me up on Twitter and let’s chat!
+If you’d like to know more about them or others, let’s have a chat.
+You can find me on Twitter and LinkedIn.

 During my last year at Twitter, I had the opportunity to be a design manager and truly enjoyed the role.
 The designers (a few above) I worked with were talented individuals that held me accountable to make sure they got the most from their career at Twitter, and Twitter got the most from them.
 Product design at scale can be difficult—even more so in a public forum—and it was my job to make sure my design teams had the resources, information, influence, and partnerships to do great work.